Third siege of Babylon

-The Third siege of Babylon took place during Antigonus's expedition to the Seleucid domain in the context of the Babylonian war.
+The third siege of Babylon took place during Antigonus I Monophthalmus' expedition to the Seleucid domain in the context of the Babylonian War.

 Background

 In 310 BC, after an unsuccessful siege of the city of Bayblon by his son Demetrius, Antigonus decided to march against Seleucus himself.
 He mobilized an army of more than 75,000 men and marched towards Babylon.
 Seleucus, who had just reconquered Babylon, was heavily outnumbered, but emboldened by his earlier victories he decided to make a stand.

-The siege
+Siege

 The confrontation began with several clashes on the outskirts of the city between 12 January and 10 February.
 On 19 January Antigonus attacked the city and his troops took parts of the city.
 The Antigonids plundered some of Babylon's temples.
 They did not capture all of the city, and after some attempts on the citadel, Antigonus retreated.
 Seleucus, realising how desperate the situation was, ordered a retreat; the Seleucids were attacked by the Antigonids while retreating, the fighting lasted until 28 February, when the remaining Seleucids retreated to the citadel or to the fields outside the city.
 On the 2 March Antigonus managed to capture and raze Cutah, but the Seleucid army nevertheless managed to escape.